rlouch2/SnipeSharp/SnipeSharp.PowerShell/docs/en-US/Set-SnipeCompany.md

 Accept wildcard characters: False
 ```

-### -Overwrite
+### -PassThru
-If present, completely overwrite all properties the remote object with the current or provided values.
+If present, write the response from the Api to the pipeline.

-The provided object will be fetched, its values updated with the ones provided to the cmdlet, then all values given to the API.

 ```yaml
 Type: SwitchParameter